agile-students-fall2025/4-final-tickerpicker/README.md

 ## Project Status

-**Current Sprint:** Sprint 0
+**Current Sprint:** Sprint 1
-**Status:** Planning and setup phase
+**Status:** Frontend and UI Development Phase

 We're currently:

-- Setting up development environment
+- Developing multiple web pages
-- Finalizing technical architecture decisions
+- Developing a modular charting class
-- Creating initial product backlog
+- Creating a basic backend which can fetch real data
-- Establishing team workflows
+- Establishing exactly what needs to be developed in the backend (next) sprint